How to train your puppy

 You can start puppy training from the first day you come home.
 This includes house training your puppy, and maybe crate training them to sleep at night.
-Start to introduce some basic dog training techniques – such as teaching a puppy to sit from when they are about 8 weeks old.
+You can also introduce some basic dog training techniques – such as teaching a puppy to sit – from when your puppy is about 8 weeks old.
 The key is lots of praise and reward, and never punishment.
-Watch this short video from Dogs Trust Dog School about how to teach your dog to sit and lie down.

 Start teaching your puppy to walk on a lead in the house and the garden.
 This will help them to get used to the lead before you venture out into the big wide world with lots of distracting sounds, smells and sights.

 Take time to get your puppy used to wearing a collar or harness.
 Reward with treats each time you put it on off your puppy so that they learn to enjoy the experience.